orionvm/python-gelfclient/README.md

 pygelf
 ======

-Python client for sending UDP messages in Graylog Extended Log Format (GELF)
+Python client for sending UDP messages in Graylog Extended Log Format (GELF).

+Messages are zlib compressed, and support the GELF chunked encoding.

+Since messages are sent with UDP, the log method should return quickly and not raise an exception due to timeout.
+However an exception may be raised due to a DNS name resolution problem.

 Usage
 ======